Harbir1707/PenCompany/README.txt

 Now open the Views/Shared/_Layout.cshtml file and replace the content of the layout.cshtml file and run it (got the ouput) Verified the Views/_ViewStart.cshtml file
-Open the Index.html and change the title and h2 element now save it and run it by using https://localhost:{PORT}/PenCompany (everything thing fine) In PenCompanyController.cs , change the welcome method to add a Message and NumTimes value to the ViewData dictionary Create a welcome.cshtml to the PenCompany folder and now create the loop in the welcome.cshtml which display the NumTimes while opening the page
+Open the Index.html and change the title and h2 element now save it and run it by using https://localhost:{PORT}/PenCompany (everything runs properly) In PenCompanyController.cs , change the welcome method to add a Message and NumTimes value to the ViewData dictionary Create a welcome.cshtml to the PenCompany folder and now create the loop in the welcome.cshtml which display the NumTimes while opening the page
 Save it and browse it - https://localhost:{PORT}/PenCompany/Welcome?name=Rick&numtimes=4